con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 He said before the lord the following: (6)

-'O omnipresent lord, for my benefit,
+'O omnipresent lord, for my welfare,
 Out of concern for me and for my sake,
 That I may reach complete awakening
-According to the Net of Illusion;[^7-1] (7)
+Upon the basis of Illusion's Net;[^7-1] (7)

-[^7-1]: "The Net of Illusion" can be understood as a proper name referring to the *Māyājālatantra* and the tantric system presented therein.
+[^7-1]: "Illusion's Net" can be understood as a proper name referring to the *Māyājālatantra* and the tantric system presented therein.
 Various esoteric and non-esoteric glosses of this name are possible: for example, Vimalamitra states that the word hints at the unity of a special form of insight and means.

 And for the sake of every living being—
 Sunk deep into the mud of ignorance,
 Their thoughts disturbed by various afflictions—
 So that they may obtain the highest fruit, (8)

 May you—the most supreme awakened one,
 The Blessed One, the world's guru, teacher,